 An Entire Liberal Arts Education Rolled into a Single Major

-Temple Classics offers majors in Classical Languages and Literatures and Classical Civilizations, as well as minors in Classical Languages and Ancient Mediterranean Studies.
+Temple Classics offers a Bachelor of Arts in Classics with a Concentration in Classical Civilizations and a Bachelor of Arts in Classics with a Concentration in Classical Languages and Literature, as well as minors in Classical Languages and Ancient Mediterranean Studies.
 The Department of Greek and Roman Classics offers courses in Ancient Greek and Latin, as well as a wide range of courses on the literature, culture and history of these ancient Mediterranean civilizations; these courses use English texts so that any interested student can participate.

 Dual Degree: 4+1 – Classical Languages and Literature – Latin (BA) + Secondary Education (M.ED.)